-Students may not use cell phones or electronic communication devices while riding in school vehicles unless they have express permission to do so from the driver of the vehicle.
-Students may listen to i-pods and other mp-3 players with the permission of the driver or other adult sponsor.
+Students may not use cell phones or electronic communication devices while riding in school vehicles, including listening to music, unless they have permission to do so from the driver or other adult responsible for their supervision.

-Students shall be personally and solely responsible for the security of their electronic devices.
-The district is not responsible for theft, loss or damage of any electronic device, including or any calls or downloads.
+Students shall be personally and solely responsible for the security of their cell phones and pagers.
+The district is not responsible for theft, loss or damage of a cell phone or any calls made on a cell phone.

-Students who violate this policy will have their cell phones or electronic devices confiscated immediately.
-The administration will return confiscated devices to the parent or guardian of the offending student, after meeting with the parent or guardian to discuss the rule violation.
+Students who violate this policy or other school rules will have their cell phones or electronic devices confiscated immediately.
+The administration will return confiscated devices to the parent or guardian of the offending student, after discussing the rule violation with the student and parent or guardian.
 Students who violate this policy may, at the discretion of the school's administration, be subject to additional discipline, up to and including suspension or expulsion.